guicaulada/Crispy/README.md

 to make a bot to keep up with him.

 ## History
-- *Initial version*: The bot would send messages from Ipsum Lorem everytime the real Crispy talked.
+- *Initial version*: The bot would send messages from Ipsum Lorem every time the real Crispy talked.
 - *English version*: A friend asked me to make it talk english, so I did with markovian chains.
 - *Nov 18, 2018 - First commit*: After implementing some sort of machine learning I decided it should be on GitHub.
-- *Nov 19~Dec 5, 2018*: Lots of improvements to code, speech, detection of messages, plus fixes andnew commands.
+- *Nov 19 ~ Dec 5, 2018*: Lots of improvements to code, speech, detection of messages, plus fixes and new commands.
-- *Dec 6~12, 2018*: Added bot account that can be modded and profile validation for admin commands.
+- *Dec 6 ~ 12, 2018*: Added bot account that can be modded and profile validation for admin commands.
-- *Dec 13~16, 2018*: Fixed login issues and other errors and improves ban function.
+- *Dec 13 ~ 16, 2018*: Fixed login issues and other errors and improves ban function.
-- *Dec 21~22, 2018*: Prepared for public release, removed personal files, made improvements and lots of refactoring.
+- *Dec 21 ~ 22, 2018*: Prepared for public release, removed personal files, made improvements and lots of refactoring.
-- *Jan 24~26, 2019*: Released it for NodeJS to make the training asynchronous, and other improvements.
+- *Jan 24 ~ 26, 2019*: Released it for NodeJS to make the training asynchronous, and other improvements.
 - **Sep 4, 2019**: Rewrote it using TypeScript and WebSocket for simpler implementation.

 ## Requirements